itsabhinavjain/obsidian-template/README.md

 The mechanics is explained in [[Obsidian - Mechanics]]

-Please feel free to make any changes or suggest and PR changes.
+Please feel free to raise any PR changes.